skijit/notes/misc/generative-art/generative-art-class.md

     - The [Continuator](http://francoispachet.fr/continuator/continuator.html)
         - Listens to human and then tries to immitate and extend the human/style
         - Based on Markov Chains
+    - David Cope's [EMI](http://artsites.ucsc.edu/faculty/cope/experiments.htm) is very interesting, and worthy of more research.

 - Elements of Creativity
     - Aristototelian Approach involves 3 dimensions